EuropeanIFCBGroup/ifcb-inference-app/README.md

 ### Training your own model

 This app is inference-only.
-To train your own PyTorch classification model for IFCB data, see [IFCBClassify_DEMO](https://github.com/EuropeanIFCBGroup/IFCBClassify_DEMO).
-Once trained, place the exported `weights.pth` and a classlist (`classes.txt`) in a new subdirectory under `data/models/` and the app will pick it up automatically.
+To train your own PyTorch classification model for IFCB data, see [IFCBClassify_DEMO](https://github.com/EuropeanIFCBGroup/IFCBClassify_DEMO) or [ifcb-pytorch-classify](https://github.com/nodc-sweden/ifcb-pytorch-classify).
+Once trained, place the exported `weights.pth`/`weights.pt` and an optional classlist (`classes.txt`) in a new subdirectory under `data/models/` and the app will pick it up automatically.

 ## Requirements